Return to articles

 What Is Fiber Internet?

-Unlike other types of Internet cable, fiber cables can carry several light signals at once, providing exceptional upload speeds of around 1 Gbps for most households.
-Fiber Internet has very little latency when downloading and uploading files, too, which makes online gaming and streaming videos a much more seamless and enjoyable experience.
+Unlike other types of Internet cables, fiber cables can carry several light signals at once, providing exceptional upload speeds of around 1 Gbps for most households.
+Fiber-optic Internet also has very low latency for downloading and uploading files, video streaming, which makes online gaming and streaming videos a much more seamless and enjoyable experience.

 How to Know Whether Fiber Internet is Right for You

-Just because fiber Internet is the fastest way to stay connected online today, that doesn’t mean it’s necessarily the right option for every Internet user.
-As stated above, because it is still a relatively new technology, fiber connections aren’t available everywhere in the U.S. Where it is available, fiber Internet also tends to be more expensive than other types of Internet connections.
+Just because fiber Internet is the fastest way to stay connected online today, that doesn't mean it's necessarily the right option for every Internet user.
+Here's a simple way to think about it:

 Google Fiber Pros and Cons